Fruitfulcode/zoner-lite/readme.txt

 Feel free to use and modify this theme as you like.
-Zoner lite is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html) Demo http://themes.fruitfulcode.com/zoner-lite/ Extended or full version of Zoner http://themeforest.net/item/zoner-real-estate-wordpress-theme/9099226?ref=fruitfulcode
+Zoner lite is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html) Demo http://themes.fruitfulcode.com/zoner-lite/
+Zoner Real Estate WordPress theme http://themeforest.net/item/zoner-real-estate-wordpress-theme/9099226?ref=fruitfulcode